 But to be fair, I can say that there were probably two or three boys that captured my young heart and filled my dreams- both during the days and nights.
 However, as I begin to reminisce, more than anything I realize how my feelings for those boys have vanished.

-And then there was the love of my life that consumed my heart during those beloved college days.
+And then there was the love of my life (Mars) that consumed my heart during those beloved college days.
 He was the guy that I thought I’d never get over- whether or not we ended up together.
 For years I truly believed that I would be haunted by feelings for him and therefore, I’d never be able to love another.
 But here I am now, having to remind myself of him and the fated love I believed we shared.

 And over these last few months, I found myself struggling to let go of the feelings I developed for Cleveland.
 Once again I thought I was doomed to suffer through lost memories of him.
 I thought my heart was going to broken (again) into millions of pieces without a glimpse of hope to patch it back together.

 But here I sit, remembering all the guys that came before Cleveland and how the pain I endured for them, once upon a time.
 I recall those restless nights where I wondered if s0-and-so liked me to, and those days at school when I hoped my crush would ask me to Homecoming.
 Though tonight, what I remember the most is how I got over every single one of them, even if I deemed it impossible.
 All of those guys, from the one I shared my first kiss to the guy I first fell in love, I can honestly say that I’ve gotten over each one of them.